Runaway (1984 American film): Reception

-Critical response
+On Rotten Tomatoes, it has a rating of 46% based on reviews from 24 critics.

 The film received mixed reviews.
 Janet Maslin of The New York Times said, "Mr. Crichton has a much better feel for the gadgets than its human players."
 Kevin Thomas of The Los Angeles Times called it "assured, thoroughly cinematic filmmaking, its flourish of ingenious gadgetry not overwhelming its human dimension."
 Gene Siskel of The Chicago Tribune thought the movie began "excitingly" but "descended into a routine chase thriller" in which Selleck was a poor lead ("he's too nice, too familiar to be a big star in the movies").
 At the Movies gave Runaway two thumbs down.
 Roger Ebert thought that Selleck and Simmons gave "good performances" but the film quickly became mired in cliches, while Gene Siskel thought the core premise was intriguing but the film was poorly executed.

+John Nubbin reviewed As long as we keep getting films like Runaway, there will still be hope for the science-fiction and fantasy genres as a whole in film, and not just their pretenders. for Different Worlds magazine and stated that "."

 Neil Gaiman reviewed Runaway for Imagine magazine, and stated that "The race to outwit the cybernetic psycho is gripping stuff, mostly, with a terrifying showdown atop an unfinished skyscraper; and as the hero cop with no head for heights, Selleck is fine.
 In between, he spends too much time just being a heart-throb."

-On Rotten Tomatoes, it has a rating of 48% based on reviews from 23 critics.

 Kirstie Alley earned a 1984 Saturn Award nomination for Best Supporting Actress for her performance.